josola/palindrome/README.md

 * help - Shows the help menu.
 * text - Checks if a text is a palindrome.
 * sentence - Checks if a sentence is a palindrome.
+* poem - Checks if a poem is a palindrome.
 * number - Checks if a number is a palindrome.

 ## Examples